alt-ctrl-code/home/README.md

 community.
 I acknowledge the Turrbal and Yuggera Peoples, the traditional custodians of the beautiful city I live, work and prepare this material in.

-I also endorse the [Uluru Statement from the Heart](https://ulurustatement.org/), and it's goal to enshrine a First Nations Voice in our Australian Constitution,  and makaratta &ndash; the process of truth-telling and healing, for Australians and all other first nations people in the their lands around the world.

 ### A Safe Space

 I acknowledge that discrimination and harassment persist and pervade, and that the software community continues to be more